 We researched the best CLA supplements on the market and here’s what we came up with.

 This all-natural formula gives you a full 2,000mg of conjugated linoleic acid from safflower seed oil.
-No other formula is this powerful—so you the CLA you need without having to clog your veins with a lot of red meat or dairy products.
+Almost no other formula is this powerful—so you the CLA you need without having to clog your veins with a lot of red meat or dairy products.

 No harmful additives.
 No impurities.
 Made in an FDA registered facility that follows GMP guidelines.